 There are also other natural and healthy ways to treat hormonal imbalance.
 Let’s discuss them in more detail.

 Practice Mindful Eating

 Mindful eating means that you have a healthy relationship with your food and that you are not over consuming or under consuming for your body, lifestyle, and health goals.
 As a wellness counselor, I began teaching mindfulness as a tool for eating.
 This technique helps to combat diet culture and prevents eating foods that don’t balance hormones.

 Meditation plays a significant role in the reduction of the stress hormone cortisol.
 By slowing the breath and the mind, we turn on the rest and digest nervous system calming the body, mind, and emotions.

 If you are struggling with hormone imbalance, then definitely try out the foods listed above that help females to balance their hormones.

 The best way to begin balancing hormones is changing the way you eat.
 You can take out the hormone imbalance foods listed above, while also adding in some the foods on the list that balance hormones in females.

 Finally, for even more help with eating the right hormone balancing foods you can sign up for the FREE hormone imbalance meal plan by filling in the form below.
-Or check out my Mindful Elimination Program where you will learn in detail how to eat right to naturally balance your hormones.
+And last but not least, check out my 40-Day Mindful Elimination Program where you will learn in detail how to implement an elimination diet and eat right to naturally balance your hormones.

-In this program I walk people step-by-step through the process of removing all of hormonal disrupting foods.
+In this program I will walk you step-by-step through the process of removing all of hormonal disrupting foods.
 On top of that, you will also learn how to add new healthy, anti-diet eating strategies into your life.
-Plus, yoga workouts, self-development exercises, and tons of support.
+Plus, you will have access to exclusive yoga workouts and stress reduction exercises.